 - Checking details of job applicants and employees when required.

 Where does GP Strategies store my privacy information?

 GP Strategies stores privacy data in data centers in the United Kingdom and the United States.
-These are certified centers: SOC 1 Type 2, SOC 2 Type 2, Lloyd’s Register (LRQA) and ISO (International Standards Organization) 27001.
-(SOC – Service Organization Controls reports (1-3) of the AICPA (American Institute of Certified Public Accountants).
+These are certified centers which have one or more of the following: SOC 1 Type 2, SOC 2 Type 2, Lloyd’s Register (LRQA) and ISO (International Standards Organization) 27001.
+(SOC = Service Organization Controls reports (1-3) of the AICPA (American Institute of Certified Public Accountants).
 ISO 27001 is one of the most recognized worldwide information technology security standards.
-SSAE 16 and ISAE 3402 – 22451 and PCI – Data 2334 Security Standard (SSAE – Statement on Standards for Attestation Engagements (#16 & 18), PCI – Payment Card Industry, Data Security Standard ((PCI-DSS)).
+SSAE 16 and ISAE 3402 – 22451 and PCI – Data 2334 Security Standard (SSAE = Statement on Standards for Attestation Engagements (#16 & 18), PCI = Payment Card Industry-Data Security Standard ((PCI-DSS)).

 What constitutes personal privacy data?

-Personal privacy data is a very broad range of personal information and can be any information item that might be used to create a profile beyond what GP Strategies considers basic business contact information of name, business address, business phone and business title or business job.
-Personal privacy information would be: an identifiable photo; identifiable voice recordings; fingerprints; biometric data; a personal email address, home phone number, home address; numbered identifiers – bank account, credit information and credit card, passport, country identification and driver’s license numbers and social security; family member information; medical information; political opinions; sex, sexual preferences; computer IP address; data on children; travel profiles; trade union membership; criminal records.
-Some countries consider some of these listed items as Sensitive Personal Identification Information (SPII).
+Personal privacy data is a very broad range of personal information and can be any information item that might be used to create a profile, to include basic business contact information of name, business address, and business phone and business title or business job.
+Further personal privacy information would also be: an identifiable photo; identifiable voice recordings; fingerprints; biometric data; psychological profile, a personal email address, home phone number, home address; numbered identifiers – bank account, credit information and credit card, passport, country identification, driver’s license, pension and social security numbers; family member information; medical information; political opinions; sex, sexual preferences; computer IP address; data on children; travel profiles; trade union membership; criminal records.
+Some countries differentiate some of these listed items as Sensitive Personal Identification Information (SPII).